Four-Decade Archive of California’s Native Plants – Superblooms

 This work stands as both celebration and record: a visual chronicle of landscapes that are changing, and in some cases, quietly disappearing.

-The Experience of Bloom
+Experience of Bloom

-To stand within a major bloom is to feel immersed in color, fragrance, light, and motion.
+To witness a major bloom is to feel immersed in color, fragrance, light, and motion.
 Flowers open and close with the sun, ephemeral species appear at dusk and vanish by morning, and entire hillsides shift in tone as the day unfolds.Through these photographs, the intention is to offer viewers a sense of presence — an invitation to witness a rare convergence of time, climate, and living systems.

 Feral Flowers is a 40-year photographic archive dedicated to preserving landscapes once in bloom—many irreversibly altered by development and land use—ensuring their presence endures in memory and record.

-The Feral Flowers Project Reimagined
+Feral Flowers Project Reimagined

 The term FERAL is taken from the old Latin meaning “of the wild” or “from the wild” and is a separate translation closely related to “once domesticated and returned to the wild“, which is more contemporary.